• It's not what you eat. It's what you eat and when you eat it.

 level matching behaviors of everybody else.
 This program, the Wakeup Diet™, also tends to synchronize the internal

-in training follow a parallel method.
+and mind.
+Athletes in training follow a parallel method.
 They demonstrate what excellent results are possible.
+How the Wakeup Diet affects energy.
+In narcoleptics and everyone else, rising blood glucose levels

 straighten you out.
 No "diet leader" coaches you to keep on track.
 You are the leader of your own body.
 And you are